smartsendio/woocommerce/smart-send-shipping-woocommerce/readme.txt

 5. Services for each carrier is easily setup in WooCommerce backend.

 == Changelog ==

+= 8.0.0 =
+* Completely refactoring of plugin
+* Using Shipping Zones instead of WooCommerce legacy shipping API
+* Plugin is not backwards compatible.
+All settings must be setup from scratch
+* Separates standard settings from the more advanced settings for simplicity
+* Includes more information about pick-up points in checkout page
+* Limit shipping methods by weight, price, user role, shipping zone, shipping class and much more

 = 7.1.16 =
 * Minor fixes